-CHAPTER 2: IMPORTANT PROGRAMME INFORMATION
+CHAPTER 1: IMPORTANT PROGRAMME INFORMATION

-Now that you are all prepared to go into PREMIUM knowing exactly what is expected of you, we are sure you are ready to learn more about the programme itself!
+Now that you are all prepared to go into PREMIUM, we are sure you are ready to learn more about the programme itself!

-2.1 TIME INVESTMENT
+1.1 TIME INVESTMENT

 PREMIUM is a demanding extracurricular programme.
 This means that participating in PREMIUM will require you to invest time alongside the time you invest in your master's programme.
 Dedication and commitment are required to succeed in PREMIUM.
 Over the course of the five months of PREMIUM, the total workload is approximately 250 hours.
 This is roughly broken down into: